Walsh Becomes Third Head Coach In Program's History

 Walsh, who is just the third head coach in the program's 37 years, mentored four Aggies to all-conference honors in her first season at Utah State in senior Paige Jones, junior Sarah Landes, sophomore Michelle Yasukochi and freshman Bailey McIntire.
 Jones earned first-team honors on both bars (T-3rd) and floor (T-3rd), and second-team honors on vault (T-4th), while Yasukochi earned second-team honors on beam (T-5th).
 Landes earned second-team all-conference honors on floor (T-6th) and in the all-around (T-6th), and McIntire earned second-team honors on floor (T-6th).

 During the 2014 season, Walsh led Utah State to its best start to a season since 1999, as USU began the year with wins against Iowa and Southern Utah on the road, and BYU at home.
 Throughout the course of the season, USU reached the 196-point mark in three consecutive meets.
-Prior to this season, Utah State had hit the 196-point mark just 10 times.
+Prior to last season, Utah State had hit the 196-point mark just 10 times.

 Utah State also recorded the best vault average in school history during the 2014 season (48.904), which included the second-best vault score in school history with a 49.275 in a quad meet at UC Davis.
 Furthermore, USU scored five of the top 10 vault scores in school history during the season.